nsmat/lefts/README.md

 - We expect that data is passed to fit and predict as Polars dataframes.
 - The predict method returns an iterable, with the order of predictions matching the order on the input training data frame.

 See the example notebooks to understand how to adapt your models to the required format.
+To get off the ground quickly, you can use `lefts.helpers.tabular_model` to convert a sklearn style model to the required format.

 # An example